sablier-labs/docs/docs/concepts/06-glossary.md

 [Foundry][foundry] is the application development toolkit that has been used to develop the Sablier Protocol.

+## Gas Fee

+Transaction fee paid to the blockchain miners/validators in the native token.
+This fee is only paid during deposits and withdrawals.

 ## Lockup

 A term coined by us to refer to the requirement of locking up assets in order to create a stream.